 - For weeks 15–26 of your Short-Term Disability, you will be paid 80% of regular contract or annual salary

 All Other Staff Employees

-Upon completion of six months of continuous employment, employees in a classification as regular Exempt or Non-Exempt are eligible to receive Short-Term disability.
-Your Short-term Disability benefits begin after ten days/2 weeks of continuous disability.
-For the first ten days/2 weeks of your disability, your pay will continue from your accrued vacation and/or sick time.
-If you do not have any accrued vacation or sick time, the first ten days of your disability will be without pay.
+Upon completion of six months of continuous employment, employees in a classification as regular Exempt or Non-Exempt are eligible to receive Short-Term Disability.
+Your Short-term Disability benefits begin after ten days of continuous disability.
+For the first ten days of your disability, your pay will continue from your accrued vacation and/or sick time.
+If you do not have any accrued vacation or sick time, the first 10 days of your disability will be without pay.
 Short-Term Disability benefits are determined according to the following schedule:

 Benefits and Compensation